 Fifth of the Introduction to Materials Science series, this course covers diffusion and phase transformations in materials.
 Topics include Fick's laws of diffusion, atomic theory of diffusion, diffusion in multicomponent systems, solidification, diffusional and diffusionless transformations, and interfacial phenomena.
-Prerequisite: 510.312.
+Prerequisite: 510.311, 510.312.

-510.316 (E,N) Biomaterials I (3 credits, Spring)
+510.316 (E,N) Foundations of Biomaterials (3 credits, Spring)

 Sixth of the Introduction to Materials Science series, this course offers an overview of principles and properties of biomedical materials.
 Topics include properties of materials used in medicine, synthesis and properties of polymeric materials, polymeric biomaterials, natural and recombinant biomaterials, biodegradable materials, hydrogels, stimuli-sensitive materials, and characterizations of biomaterials.
-Prerequisites: 030.205 Organic Chemistry I.
+Prerequisites: 030.205 Organic Chemistry I, Chem I & II